-Weber Ratios and Just Noticeable Differences.
-Following Experiment 1, for JNDs, Bayes Factor showed that the best fitting model included duration range as the sole factor (BF10 = $8.4110^{61}$).
-JNDs were smaller for short duration group (M = 108) compared to the long duration range group (M = 184 ms) and the difference was large, Cohen's $d_z = -1.49$, 95% HDI [-2.17, -0.82].
-As shown in Table Table 2 (Middle), Bayes factors favoured the model that included the main effect of range with higher WRs (lower sensitivity) for the short range (M = .20) compared to the long range condition (M = .17).
-This finding is supported by graphical superimposition (Figure 3, right) where the curve for plot of the proportion of long responses against the normalised duration is flatter (hence WRs are higher) for the short versus the long duration range.
-Overall, however, the difference in WRs was small with over 5% of the standardised effect size posterior distribution falling with the R.O.P.E (Cohen's $d_z = 0.46$, 95% HDI [-0.034, 0.969).
-Moreover, evidence favouring best fitting model versus the 2^{nd} model with Range removed was anecdotal (BF10 = 1.90).
+WRs and JNDs.
+Following Experiment 1, for JNDs, Bayes factor showed that the best-fitting model included duration range as the sole factor (BF10=8.41×10).
+JNDs were smaller for short-duration group (M=108) compared with the long-duration range group (M=184 ms), and the difference was large, Cohen's $d_z$ =-1.49, 95% HDI=[-2.17, -0.82].
+As shown in Table 2 (middle), Bayes factors favoured the model that included the main effect of range with higher WRs (lower sensitivity) for the short range (M=.20) compared with the long-range condition (M=.17).
+This finding is supported by graphical superimposition (Figure 3, right) where the curve for plot of the proportion of long responses against the normalised duration is flatter (hence, WRs are higher) for the short versus the long-duration range.
+Overall, however, the difference in WRs was small with more than 5% of the standardised effect size posterior distribution falling with the ROPE (Cohen's $d_z$ =0.46, 95% HDI=[-0.034, 0.969]).
+Moreover, evidence favouring best-fitting model versus the second model with range removed was anecdotal (BF10=1.90).
 In sum, the data appear to violate SET although the effect is small.